devs-of-abdullah/devs-of-abdullah/README.md

 #  About Me:
-I’m a third-year Software Engineering student focused on full-stack development, building well-structured and maintainable applications with clean, well-designed software practices.
+I’m a third-year Software Engineering student focused on backend development, building well-structured and maintainable applications with clean, well-designed software practices.
 I have a strong programming foundation, which allows me to quickly adapt to new tools and technologies.
 I’m currently open for internship or part-time opportunities to gain working experience on real-world projects.

 ## Socials: